roblthegreat/argen/README.md

 - build settings for Linux added
 - tested on Linux (Ubuntu 20.04) and Windows 10 only (not very intense, but it starts, connects to sqlite, generates project).
+  If anyone would like to check if it compiles and works on macOS, please let me know, if it works or not.